B2B Buyer Persona Examples & Templates

 Verdict: This persona often has final budget sign-off in enterprise HR tech deals above $500K, controls direction, and requires proof of transformational impact.

-They think in business outcomes, not features.
+Business outcomes drive how they think, not features.
 They want to understand how technology enables workforce change, not just automates existing processes.
-If this fails, they own the miss in front of the board.
+When this fails, they own the miss in front of the board, and they know it going in.

 What they ask in the first meeting: "How does this differentiate us as an employer and improve our competitive position for talent?"